ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Run configuration

-To run an {{ model }} configuration:
+To run a configuration:

-    payu run -f
+    payu run

 This will submit a single job to the queue with a run length of `restart_period`.  `restart_period` is defined in the `accessom2.nml` file in the _control_ directory.

 !!! note

-    The `-f` option ensures that `payu` will run even if there is an existing non-empty `work` directory created from a previous failed run or from running `payu setup`.
+    You can add the `-f` option to `payu run` and it will run even if there is an existing non-empty `work` directory created from a previous failed run or from running `payu setup`.

 ### Run configuration multiple times

-If you want to run an {{ model }} configuration multiple times automatically use the option `-n`:
+If you want to run a configuration multiple times automatically use the option `-n`:

-    payu run -f -n <number-of-runs>
+    payu run -n <number-of-runs>

 This will run `number-of-runs` times with a total length of `restart_period * number-of-runs`, where `restart_period` is the length of each model run.

 For example, to run a configuration for a total of 50 years with `restart_period`  of 5 years the `number-of-runs` should be set to `10`:

-    payu run -f -n 10
+    payu run -n 10

 !!! note